vitorotri/computer-music/convolution-reverb/README.md

 ## Usage

 The MAIN.pd file has the main patch.
 Follow the instructions inside the patch to read an audio file and do the convolution using the scene.txt file.
 It has the built-in option to read 2 anechoic audio files inside the same directory: alughing.wav and singing.wav.
 If desired, change the name to your wav file in the message box.
-The 'scene.txt' file contains the configuration for the room in the following format:
+The scene.txt file contains the configuration for the room in the following format:

 Lx Ly Lz\
 Ox_left Oy_left Oz_left\